ammrat13/ammrat13.github.io/_posts/2025-07-04-fast_cubic_evaluation.md

     return hardware(x, *preprocess(c))
 {% endhighlight %}

-Ignoring MUX overhead, it requires three multipliers and three adders, and has a critical path of two multipliers and two adders.
+Ignoring MUX overhead, it requires three multipliers and three adders, and it has a critical path of two multipliers and two adders.
 Thus, it is strictly better than both Horner's and Estrin's Schemes.
 It does require preprocessing, but that's okay for MINOTAUR.

 <figure>
 <pre class="mermaid">